 Locate Chinese Dunce Cap succulents in bright sunlight.

 Feed the plant twice during the growing season, using a low-nitrogen fertilizer.

 Water Chinese Dunce Cap sparingly when the soil feels dry to the touch.
 Also, water the plant during the morning hours so the leaves have time to dry thoroughly before evening.
 Keep the leaves as dry as possible.

 Chinese Dunce Cap succulents are easy to propagate by division.
 Just locate an offshoot large enough to have a few roots, then cut the stolon (runner) close to the offshoot.
 Plant the offshoot in a pot filled with sandy soil, or directly in your garden.

 Watch for mealybugs, especially on indoor plants.
 If you notice the pests, usually evidenced by a waxy, cottony substance, pick them off carefully with a toothpick or spray the plants lightly with isopropyl alcohol or insecticidal soap.
-Never spray when the plants are in direct sunlight or when the temperatures is above 90 F. (32 C.).
+Never spray when the plants are in direct sunlight or when the temperatures are above 90 degrees F. (32 C.).